Atletico eliminates Liverpool from Champions League

 The second half was spent almost entirely in Atletico’s half and it felt like a matter of when Liverpool would get its second goal as it attacked the Kop end, which was adorned with banners containing phrases like “Jurgener Believers” and “Liverpool, the cream of Europe.”

-Firmino prodded a shot at goalkeeper Jan Oblak and Robertson headed against the crossbar from six yards (meters) out.
-With six minutes left in normal time, Mane sized up an overhead kick and sent an acrobatic effort over the bar, then Salah blazed over after a weaving run.
+Andrew Robertson came closest to forcing a winner when he headed against the crossbar from six yards (meters) out but extra time was needed - yet only after a headed goal from Saul Niguez, Atletico’s scorer in the first leg, with the last touch of normal time was ruled out for offside.

-Extra time was needed, but only after a headed goal from Saul Niguez - Atletico’s scorer in the first leg - with the last touch of normal time was ruled out for offside, with coach Diego Simeone on the pitch already celebrating.
+Another memorable comeback looked on when Roberto Firmino tucked home a rebound, having initially hit the post with a header, in the 94th for his first goal at Anfield in any competition this season.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports